 The last amenity of the trio, the outdoor pool is slated to open by the beginning of the summer season, A relaxing getaway within the community environs, the resort-style pool is surrounded by ten covered cabanas plus chairs made for lounging.
 From its shaded baby pool to its gently sloping beach-style entry, the entire area will be manned by licensed lifeguards.
 Adorned with a tree that rains down water, a swim-up island is a refuge for bathers on a sweltering day.

-Says Ruggeri, “There’s also water cannons so that kids can conquer the island—they love controlling areas, so it’ll be a fun command post for them.”
+Says Ruggeri, “There are also water cannons so that kids can conquer the island—they love controlling areas, so it will be a fun command post for them.”

 An open space accented with picnic tables allows food trucks to drive in and park, assuring residents will have a day-long vacation spot within walking distance of their home street.